TheTerrasque/yamm/readme.txt

 YAMM - Yet Another Mod Manager
 ------------------------------

-A first-pass barebone prototype for a mod download/management system

-Goal is to work as a plugin for Mod Organizer
+This is a mod organizing tool that focuses on downloading and getting mods *and* requirements to Mod Organizer, and is meant to work in tandem with the Mod Organizer tool.

 This works by subscribing to various mod services, and then use published data from those to resolve dependencies and download mods in a distributed way.

-A lot is missing, but especially metadata like filesize and hash of files is missing.
-With a secure hash included, mod sites can let volunteers help with file hosting without having to trust them completely.

 The JSON itself can be generated from existing databases, either dynamically on request or static on updates.